-Warrants issued by the Group are classified as equity instruments because a fixed amount of eash is exchanged for a fixed amount of equity of the Group.
+Warrants issued by the Company as part of a financing transaction, are classified as equity instruments because a fixed amount of cash is exchanged for a fixed amount of equity of the Company.
 No other features exist that would result in financial liability classification.